CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 The 3rd branch from the root help function.
 The inventory keeps track of the quantity of various items in the Tech Hub.
 Users can add/remove items, as well as querying how many of one item is in the database.
 Alternatively, they can ask for a list of all the items in the database.

-Supported items include:    "desks", "mice", "keyboards", "monitors", "chargers", "raspberry pies", "brick pies", "raspberry pie cameras", "brick pies", "laptops".
+Supported items include:   "pens",  "post-it notes", "chromecasts", "taggers", "echo dots", "laptops", "mice", "keyboards", "monitors", "chargers", "raspberry pies",  "t-shirts"

+If the user attempts to add an unsupported item to the inventory, they will recieve an error message.

 ## Quantity